High-field Overhauser DNP in silicon below the metal-insulator transition: Results and Discussion

 where $A$ is the hyperfine coupling strength and $\tau_2$ is the correlation time of the transverse components of the electron spin.
 We have assumed here that there are no other sources of nuclear spin relaxation in these samples.

+There are two important time constants in the observed DNP of insulators.
+The first is the time constant of the driven electron-nuclear interaction described above, and the second is due to nuclear spin diffusion \cite{Ramanathan-2008}.
+As seen above $T$ depends on the strength of both the static external field and the applied microwave field, while the spin diffusion rate should be independent of external fields (as long as we remain in the high-field limit).
+In our experiments we observed only a single time constant in the growth of the DNP signal, which was observed to depend on the applied microwave power.
+We therefore assume that the rate dynamics are limited by the Overhauser time constant and fit our data to the above model.

 Table~\ref{table1} shows the parameters obtained from fitting the data for antimony-doped silicon in Figure~\ref{fig:power} to Equation~\ref{eq:dnprate}, as well as the calculated saturation factor $s$ and the correlation time $\tau_2$ assuming $A \approx 1$~MHz.
-In the absence of microwave irradiation $\tau_2^0 \approx 32 ns$.
-This corresponds to a 5 MHz exchange interaction between clusters, which is the dominant source of these fluctuations, in good agreement with the ESR and DNP experiments.
 Feher observed that the four most strongly-coupled silicon sites have hyperfine interactions ranging from 1--3 MHz for antimony-doped silicon, though the variation is not monotonic with distance in the immediate vicinity of the donor \cite{Feher-1959}.
 At greater distances the interaction approximately falls off as $\exp(-r/r_0)$ where $r_0 \approx 2$ nm is the Bohr radius of the donor electron.
-A hyperfine coupling of 1 MHz indicates that the nuclear spins are a polarized within one Bohr radius of the donor.
-If the nuclear spins were polarized at a greater distance from the donor, the hyperfine interaction would be weaker, and the correlation time $\tau_2$ would be correspondingly shorter.
-This would require a much stronger exchange interaction to explain the observed DNP dynamics.
-The correlation time is seen to get shorter as the microwaves power is increased, as the microwaves modulate the electron spins.
-In Table~\ref{table1} we estimate the strength of the applied microwave field assuming
+Thus the hyperfine coupling strength remains on the order of 1 MHz within one Bohr radius of the donor.
+The saturation factors are quite low in the experiments shown in Figure 2.

+In the absence of microwave irradiation $\tau_2^0 \approx 1.24$ $\mu$s.
+This corresponds to just under a 1 MHz exchange interaction between clusters, which is the dominant source of these fluctuations, in agreement with the ESR and DNP experiments.
+The correlation time is seen to get shorter as the microwaves power is increased.
+Assuming that the microwave modulation of the spins and the exchange interaction are independent processes, we can estimate the strength of the applied microwave field using (see Table~\ref{table1})
-The saturation factors are quite low in these experiments.
-The use of the cavity in the experiments shown in Figure~\ref{fig:maxdnp} is responsible for the significant increase in the saturation factor and the observed DNP enhancement.

-Assuming a uniform distribution of donors, the average distance between donors is on the order of 15 nm for a donor concentration of $3 \times 10^{17}$ cm$^{-3}$.
-Given an electron Bohr radius of 2 nm, we see that a majority of the nuclei are not in hyperfine contact with a donor, and spin diffusion is essential to polarizing these nuclei \cite{Ramanathan-2008}.
-The spin diffusion coefficient of natural abundance silicon is about $1 \times 10^{-14}$ cm$^2$/s or 1 nm$^{2}$/s \cite{Hayashi-2009}.
-Thus the time take to transport the polarization the distance of 5--6 nm, required to polarize all the nuclear spin, is on the order of a few tens of seconds and is not the dominant timescale in these experiments.